ajitsingh98/Data-Science-Interview-Questions-Answers/logistic_regression_and_classification.md

   </tr>
 </table>

-The following covariates are collected; $X_1 $ denotes time in milliseconds that a patient is irradiated with,$ X_2 $= holds the size of the tumour in centimeters, and$ Y $notates a binary response variable indicating if the tumour was eradicated.
+The following covariates are collected; $X_1$ denotes time in milliseconds that a patient is irradiated with, $X_2$= holds the size of the tumour in centimeters, and$ Y $notates a binary response variable indicating if the tumour was eradicated.
 Assume that each response’ variable$ Y_i $is a Bernoulli random variable with success parameter$ p_i$, which holds:

 $$